Suni (director): As director

 Suni kick started his career with Janumada Gelathi, where he worked as an assistant director under Dinesh Baboo.
 Simultaneously working for Januma Janumadallu, under Prema, he later went on to become an associate director for Dinesh Baboo in School Master and other films.
 Subsequently, focus shifted to a few short films, but when he decided to go independent, what came his way was Simple Agi Ondh Love Story.
 When producers expected him to cut down budgets with each script, a few friends Pawan Sagar and Suni decided to go independent and invested their own money and made Simple Agi Ondh Love Story on a budget of approximately ₹30 to 40 lakhs.

-He went on to produce the cult classic movie Ulidavaru Kandanthe.
+He went on to produce the movie Ulidavaru Kandanthe.
 However, after its dismal performance at the box office, he returned to directing with Bahuparak.
 It was again in 2017 that he directed Operation Alamelamma starring debutant Rishi and Shraddha Srinath.
-His next was with Golden star Ganesh and Rashmika titled Chamak which was an instant hit among audience for its quirky take on modern relationships.
+His next was with Ganesh and Rashmika Mandanna titled Chamak which was an instant hit among audience for its quirky take on modern relationships.

 He then introduced Dhanveer Gowda in Bazaar which was a decent hit at the box office.
 He once again teamed with Ganesh for Sakath which was also a decent hit at the box office.

-He then collaborated with Sharan and Ashika Rangnath for Avatara Purusha to be released in two parts under Pushkar Films banner.
+He then collaborated with Sharan and Ashika Ranganath for Avatara Purusha to be released in two parts under Pushkar Films banner.
 Made under a considerably huge budget the movie opened to positive reviews but did not fetch the desired results at the box office.
-With a small setback on the release of the Second installment of Avatara Purusha, he announced a couple of movies over the months, starting with Robinhood starring debutant Dushyanth which was later halted and Introduced Dushyanth with another movie Gathavaibhava alongside Ashika Rangnath.
-Then he announced Ondu Sarala Prema Kathe with Vinay Rajkumar, Mallika Singh and Swatishta Krishnan, with the latter two making Kannada Debut.
+With a small setback on the release of the Second installment of Avatara Purusha, he announced a couple of movies over the months, starting with Robinhood starring debutant Dushyanth which was later halted and Introduced Dushyanth with Robinhood movie that was title change becomes a Gathavaibhava that was a new title in dushyant is a first movie is Robinhood to Gathavaibhava that was title changes in Robinhood is a former title to Gathavaibhava is a new title alongside Ashika Rangnath.
+Then he announced Ondu Sarala Prema Kathe with Vinay Rajkumar, Mallika Singh and Swathishta, with the latter two making Kannada Debut.
 OSPK opened to positive reviews and was a commercially successful venture.
 He had his next release Avatara Purusha Part 2 within 2 months of his previous release and received mixed reviews at the box office.

-His next release in 2025 was the fantasy epic drama film, Gatha Vaibhava starring debutant Dushyanth and Ashika Ranganath.
+His next release in 2025 was the fantasy epic drama film, Gatha Vaibhava (former title : Robinhood) starring debutant Dushyanth and Ashika Ranganath.
 He is also yet to start The Story of Raygada which is one of his most awaited work and marks his third collaboration with Ganesh.